v-ki07/employee_promotion_predictor/README.md

 # employee_promotion_predictor
-Predicts employees eligibility to be promoted
+Predicts employees eligibility to be promoted by group 6